-The MTPO is committed towards working with its state and federal partners to ensure that its plans, programs and activities are compliant with the provisions of federal transportation law, Moving Ahead for Progress in the 21st Century (MAP-21) and its recently adopted successor the Fixing Americas Surface Transportation Act (FAST).
-Notably, MAP-21 requires performance measurements and performance-based planning be incorporated into the MPO process.
-Specifically, the Long Range Plan must describe the performance measures and targets used in assessing system performance and progress in achieving the targets.
-A short-term Transportation Improvement Plan (TIP) must also be developed to demonstrate progress toward established performance targets and must also include a description of the anticipated achievements.
+The MTPO is committed towards working with its state and federal partners to ensure that its plans, programs and activities are compliant with the provisions of federal transportation law, Moving Ahead for Progress in the 21st Century (MAP- 21) and its recently adopted successor the Fixing Americas Surface Transportation Act (FAST).
+Notably, MAP-21

+requires performance

+measurements and performancebased planning be incorporated

+into the MPO process.
+Specifically,

+the Metropolitan Transportation

+Plan must describe the

+performance measures and targets

+used in assessing system

+performance and progress in

+achieving the targets.
+A short-term

+Transportation Improvement Plan

+(TIP) must also be developed to demonstrate progress toward established performance targets and must also include a description of the anticipated achievements.
 Specific performance measures will be developed to advance attainment of the following national goals listed in MAP-21:

-- Safety: To achieve a significant reduction in traffic fatalities and serious injuries on all public roads. - Infrastructure Condition: To maintain the highway infrastructure asset system in a state of good repair. - Congestion Reduction: To achieve a significant reduction in congestion on the National Highway System (NHS). - System Reliability: To improve the efficiency of the surface transportation system. - Freight Movement and Economic Vitality: To improve the national freight network, strengthen the ability of rural communities to access national and international trade markets, and support regional economic development. - Environmental Sustainability: To enhance the performance of the transportation system while protecting and enhancing the natural environment. - Reduced Project Delivery Delays: To reduce project costs, promote jobs and the economy, and expedite the movement of people and goods by accelerating project completion through eliminating delays in the project development and delivery process, including reducing regulatory burdens and improving agencies' work practices.
+Safety: To achieve a significant reduction in traffic fatalities and serious injuries on all public roads.

+Infrastructure Condition: To maintain the highway infrastructure asset system in a state of good repair.

+Congestion Reduction: To achieve a significant reduction in congestion on the National Highway System (NHS).

+System Reliability: To improve the efficiency of the surface transportation system.

+Freight Movement and Economic Vitality: To improve the national freight network, strengthen the ability of rural communities to access national and international trade markets, and support regional economic development.

+Environmental Sustainability: To enhance the performance of the transportation system while protecting and enhancing the natural environment.

+Reduced Project Delivery Delays: To reduce project costs, promote jobs and the economy, and expedite the movement of people and goods by accelerating project completion through eliminating delays in the project development and delivery process, including reducing regulatory burdens and improving agencies' work practices.
-Planning Priorities for 2018

-The following is a list and brief descriptions of the 2018 UPWP priorities for the MTPO.
-The first priorities are to complete those projects that may have been carried over from the 2017 UPWP.
-Secondary are those tasks which are essential to the fulfillment of the requirements of the MTPO.
-The MTPO's priorities also include the undertaking of new projects that may be submitted by our cooperative planning partners.
-The order of the projects in this list does not suggest the timing in which these tasks will be handled.
-Many of these tasks inherently will be worked on concurrently.
-All of these priority projects are included within the seven work tasks and associated budgets described herein.
+PLANNING PRIORITIES FOR 2019

-- Continue working with consultants on the 1.
-Complete Transportation Safety Plan: production of a Transportation Safety Plan for the MTPO Area.
-(City of Topeka and MTPO partners and Consultants) - 2.
-Traffic Model Scenario runs model demographic update: The MTPO will work with the recently recalibrated model to run suggested traffic scenarios to ensure traffic pattern efficiency.(MTPO Staff) - 3.
-Biennial TIP Update: The staff will update the current 2017-2020 TIP to 2019-2022 TIP.
-(MTPO Staff and Partners) - 4.
-Research Performance Measures: As part of the requirements to either set Performance Measures or adopt State PM's, staff will examine local baseline trends for required categories, and set targets accordingly. - 5.
-Begin planning work on Bikeways Phase IV: Phase III will begin implementation in 2018 and the MTPO staff and partners will begin planning for Phase IV of the Bikeways Master Plan.
-(MTPO staff, City Staff, and Bicycle Advisory Committee) - 6.
-Transit Planning Activities: Transit activities in 2018 will be focused on the continuation of the bus Shelter placement and upgrade program and assisting Topeka Metro with the designation of assigned bus stops.
-Topeka Metro was awarded a TA grant in 2016 to assist in continuing this process.(Multi-modal planner and Topeka Metro Planners) - 7.
-Continue to work with Non-profit partners (Senior Transportation Group, & Paratransit): The MTPO staff will supply technical support to the senior transportation groups in the form of map production and demographic data compilations to assist in procuring grants.
-Paratransit providers are exploring more efficient ways to provide this service, possibly with the assistance of Topeka Metro.
-(MTPO staff and Topeka Metro) - 8.
+- 1. Traffic Model Scenario runs model demographic update: The MTPO will work with the recently recalibrated model to run suggested traffic scenarios to ensure traffic pattern efficiency.(MTPO Staff) - 2.
+Research Performance Measures: As part of the requirements to either set Performance Measures or adopt State PM's, staff will examine local baseline trends for required categories, and set targets accordingly. - 3.
+Work on Bikeways Update: Phase III began implementation in 2018 and the MTPO staff and partners will begin planning for Phase IV of the Bikeways Master Plan.
+(MTPO staff, City Staff, and Bicycle Advisory Committee) - 4.
+Transit Planning Activities: Transit activities in 2019 will be focused on the continuation of the bus Shelter placement and upgrade program and assisting Topeka Metro with the designation of assigned bus stops.
+Topeka Metro was awarded a TA grant in 2016 to assist in continuing this process.(Multi-modal planner and Topeka Metro Planners) - 5.
 Provide assistance on Transportation Planning related projects and studies: The MTPO staff will assist partners with planning related studies, as determined to be appropriate to the goals of furthering the viability of the regional transportation network.
 Including staffing and assisting MTPO identified Transportation sub-committees.
-(MTPO Staff) - 9.
-Prepare a Long Range Transit Plan Topeka Metro staff along with consultants will produce a Long range Transit Plan for the MTPO Area.
+(MTPO Staff) - 6.
+Continue a Long Range Transit Plan Topeka Metro staff along with consultants will continue a Long range Transit Plan for the MTPO Area started in 2018. - 7.
+Conduct Transit Administration and Maintenance Facilities Relocation Study: Topeka Metro Staff along with consultants will conduct a study to identify potential future site locations to facilitate operational efficiencies thereby facilitating the potential of riverfront redevelopment efforts at the current site.

+SECTION 2

-SECTION 2 - MTPO ACTIVITIES AND THE TRANSPORTATION PLANNING PROGRAM
+MTPO ACTIVITIES & THE TRANSPORTATION PLANNING PROGRAM